pflanze/speedcontrol/README.md

 DVD-drives.

-In the meantime, Thomas Fritzsche has moved the code to Github too[2], and I have forked his repo (and renamed to dvdspeedcontrol) and merged it with my changes.
+In the meantime, Thomas Fritzsche has moved the code to Github too[2], and I have forked his repo and merged it with my changes.

 Christian Jaeger